ethereum/EIPs/EIPS/eip-X-ASIC-resistant-block-mining.md

 It is proposed that `ASIC_MITIGATION_FORK_BLKNUM` be no more than 5550000 (epoch 185), giving around 30 days of notice to node and miner developers and a sufficient window for formal analysis of the changes by experts.
-We must weigh this window against the risk introduced by allowing ASICs to continue to probalistically propagate on the network, as well as the risk of providing too much advanced warning to ASIC developers.
+We must weigh this window against the risk introduced by allowing ASICs that may exist to continue to propagate on the network, as well as the risk of providing too much advanced warning to ASIC developers.